by G. Jack Urso

 Being of the first generation of children to watch Sesame Street, those early years of the show hold special memories for me.
 In fact, the show debuted the day before my fifth birthday, Nov.
 10, 1969.
 By sheer coincidence, Hot Hero Sandwich debuted exactly ten years later, Nov.
 10, 1979.

-Calloway’s involvement with the writing staff on Hot Hero Sandwich was limited primarily in meetings at the start of production.
+Calloway’s involvement with the writing staff on Hot Hero Sandwich was limited primarily to meetings at the start of production.
 While not very involved with the writing, Coben noted to me that Calloway’s approval was sought, particularly on matters regarding race, as in such sketches as “The N-Word Monologue,” written by Richard Camp, and the “The Black Family Epiphany,” written by Andy Breckman.
 Nevertheless, Coben did not recall Calloway asking for any script changes.

 “It was very cool to have a Sesame Street veteran in the room,” Coben reflected.
 “He wasn't around much after the initial meetings as I recall, but none of us felt he hadn't earned his credit as part of the team.”